zhiyuanMA/zhiyuanMA.github.io/_posts/2016-06-08-java-8-stream.md

 categories: Java
 ---

-When I first hear about the `Stream` API, I was confused about the name since it sounds similar to `InputStream` and `OutputStream` from Java I/O. But Java 8 streams are a completely different thing.
+When I first heard about the `Stream` API, I was confused about the name since it sounds similar to `InputStream` and `OutputStream` from Java I/O. But Java 8 streams are a completely different thing.
 Streams are playing a big part in **functional programming** to Java.

 ## How streams work